PowerCommands/PowerCommands-Tutorials/Tutorials/the-basics.md

 - The user wants to zip files in a given directory
 - The user may use a filter to select files that matches a certain file extension like *.txt for all text files.

 What do we need?
-The ZipCommand needs the path for the directory to be zipped, and a option to add a filter and an option to provide the output path.
+The ZipCommand needs the path for the directory to be zipped, and a option to add a filter.
 Lets start with adding a **PowerCommandsDesign** attribute like this.

 ```
 [PowerCommandDesign(description: "Zip files of a given path, filter could be use to select only certain files that matches the filter",
                       arguments: "<directory>",
                          quotes: "<directory>",
-                        options: "!filter|!output",
+                        options: "!filter",
                   example: "zip \"c:\\temp\"|zip \"c:\\temp\" --filter *.txt")]
 ```
 With this attribute added to the Zip class we will get some benefits like: